By Meg Berno

 This lakeside retreat in Ohio’s northeast corner is the perfect transition spot from summer to fall.
 Take a self-guided driving tour of the area’s 19 covered bridges (more than anywhere else in the state), or explore the Ashtabula County Barn Quilt Trail – a collection of the region’s art, including more than 80 painted quilt patterns displayed on barns, bridges and other historical buildings.
 Enjoy the calming water views and house-made cuisine and wine at The Lakehouse Inn, where you can also spend the night in a room or cottage.

 The area’s rolling hills are stunning year round, but something about the fall makes them truly come alive.
 Peruse one of the many farms, like Hershberger’s Farm and Bakery, known for its buggy rides, fresh produce and of course its delectable fry pies.
-Dine in an Amish home, or catch the fall musical, “Stolen,” at the Ohio Star Theater.
-Check out the Made in Wayne County Trail for one-of-a-kind souvenirs from spots like Lehman’s and Simply Hand Made.
-Overnight at the Inn at Honey Run for tranquil views and cozy accommodations like the Honeycombs, or try The Wallhouse Hotel for an unexpected, modern feel in the heart of Amish Country.
+Dine in an Amish home, or catch the fall musical, “A Simple Sanctuary,” at the Ohio Star Theater.
+Treat yourself to one-of-a-kind souvenirs from spots like Lehman’s and Simply Hand Made.
+Stay overnight at the Inn at Honey Run for tranquil views and cozy accommodations like the Honeycombs, or try The Wallhouse Hotel for an unexpected, modern feel in the heart of Amish Country.

 Cuyahoga Valley National Park

 Few things scream fall more than football and beer, and luckily Cincinnati has both.
-Catch a football game at the riverfront Paul Brown Stadium, where the Bengals celebrate their 50th anniversary season this fall.
-Learn more about Cincinnati’s rich brewing history on the Brewing Heritage Trail, an app-fueled urban walking tour that guides participants through various spots with digital and audio content (or you can opt for a more in depth guided tour).
+Tailgate at the riverfront Paul Brown Stadium before catching a game and watch the Bengals fight for a victory.
+Learn more about Cincinnati’s rich brewing history on the Brewing Heritage Trail, an app-fueled urban walking tour that guides participants through various spots with digital and audio content.
+Or, if you want to get in the Halloween spirit, check out the Haunted Brewery Tour, an interactive mystery solving experience that supports the Brewery District.
 The Hilton Cincinnati Netherland Plaza, a AAA Four Diamond National Historic Landmark, is the perfect place to spend the night.